Officials: Dispatcher assists in delivering baby

 Officials: For third time, dispatcher assists in delivering baby

-The dispatcher, Stacey Scheiner, who has worked with the county’s Department of Fire, Rescue and Emergency Services for the past 20 years, got the call at 9:22 a.m. and coached Mom and Dad through the birth, officials said.
+The dispatcher, Stacey Scheiner, who has worked for the county’s Department of Fire, Rescue and Emergency Services for more than 20 years, got the call at 9:22 a.m. and coached Mom and Dad through the birth, officials said.

 A responder from Mastic Beach Ambulance arrived as the infant was delivered at 9:27 a.m., the department said in a statement.
 They confirmed his health, and transported him to Stony Brook University Hospital.

-This is the third time Scheiner, a former volunteer EMT, has helped parents through a home birth, equipped with just a telephone.
+This is the third time Scheiner, a former volunteer EMT and certified nursing assistant at Stony Brook University Hospital, has helped parents through a successful home birth, equipped with just a telephone.

-Suffolk Fire Rescue handles about 300,000 emergencies every year, including about half a dozen babies, the department said.
+The baby was due about a week ago as his mother was in her 41st week, she said.
+Though it is not uncommon for a firstborn to arrive later than the 40th week benchmark, her parents’ inexperience might be one reason they left it a little late.

-All dispatchers must meet the minimum training for emergency medical technicians – and many are advanced life support providers.
+“It’s stressful because you want to do the right thing and make sure everything goes smoothly; it’s a newborn baby, and at the same time, you have two patients.
+We have to do everything perfectly,” said Scheiner, a mother herself.

 Comments